rmolina/qual2kw-ver5/README.md

 This is the Fortran source code for version 5 of QUAL2Kw, slightly modified to get it working on Linux.

-The original source code is available at https://github.com/gjpelletier/qual2kw-ver5/blob/master/qual2kw51b52_f.zip
+The original sources and the Windows binary are available at https://github.com/gjpelletier/qual2kw-ver5/ under an MIT license.

-The Windows executable version is available at https://ecology.wa.gov/Research-Data/Data-resources/Models-spreadsheets/Modeling-the-environment/Models-tools-for-TMDLs
+The Windows executable version is also available at https://ecology.wa.gov/Research-Data/Data-resources/Models-spreadsheets/Modeling-the-environment/Models-tools-for-TMDLs

 ### Building

-This uses the Fortran Package Manager (FPM) for building.
+This fork uses the Fortran Package Manager (FPM) for building.
 See: https://fpm.fortran-lang.org/

 ```